moveit/moveit_tutorials/doc/trajopt_planner/trajopt_planner_tutorial.rst

 TrajOpt Planner
 ===============
-TrajOpt is a sequential convex optimization algorithm for motion planning problem where the non-convex and non-affine equality and non-equality constraints are relaxed, approximately linearized and convexified to create an objective function.
+TrajOpt is a sequential convex optimization algorithm for motion planning problems where the non-convex, non-affine equality, and non-equality constraints are relaxed, approximately linearized and convexified to create an objective function.
 This work has been done based on [schulman2013]_ and the `original implementation <https://github.com/ros-industrial-consortium/trajopt_ros>`_.
 Sequential convex programming, simply refers to using a convex model and repeatedly minimizing it.
 Consider the following non-convex problem:

 .. image:: non_convex.png
    :width: 220px